miki151/keeperrl_wiki/Gameplay/Roguelike/How_to_win_as_an_Adventurer.md

     each armour slot.
 -   Friendly tribes are not at all interested in buying goods off you, they just don't do that.
--   Look out for speed boots and strength gloves and a telepathy helm, these are all very good.
+-   Look out for speed boots, stat-boosting gear, and a telepathy helm, these are all very good.

 Minor tribes